fishingpvalues/dotfiles/test/README.md

    - From the repo root, run:

      ```sh
-     act -j test-linux
-     act -j test-macos
-     act -j test-windows
+     ./test/run-all.sh
+     # or on Windows
+     pwsh ./test/run-all.ps1
      ```

-   - Or just `act` to run all jobs.
+   - Or use `act` to run all jobs as in CI.
 This will use the Dockerfiles in `test/` and run the same tests as CI, but locally and offline.

 3. **What happens?**
-   - act will build Docker containers for each OS, run the bootstrap scripts, and execute all system and Neovim tests.
+   - All platform bootstrap scripts, LSP install scripts, and Neovim Plenary tests are run and checked for errors.
-   - Neovim tests are run as part of the system test scripts (see below).
+   - Neovim tests are run as part of the system test scripts.

 ## Directory Structure

 - `test.sh`, `test.ps1`: Main test scripts for Linux/macOS and Windows
+- `run-all.sh`, `run-all.ps1`: Unified entry points for all platforms
 - `Dockerfile.*`: Dockerfiles for each OS
-- `run-all.sh`: Helper to run all Docker-based tests
+- `.lsp-servers`: Centralized list of LSP servers for all platforms
 - `config/nvim/lua/custom/tests/`: Neovim-specific tests (run inside Neovim)

 ## See Also